| [History

 Lung Kong Ancient Temple built on this particular hill?
 This hill was

-reflect its shape and sacred nature.
+called “Dragon Hill” to reflect its shape and sacred nature.
 The shape of this hill resembled a

 dragon’s head looking straight toward the sky.